Future-AI-Chip/SpikeGate-YOLO/README.md

 > **📢 Note:** This repository hosts the official PyTorch implementation of the paper **"SpikeGate-YOLO"**.
 >
-> **The full source code, pretrained models, and configuration files will be publicly released immediately upon the acceptance of the paper.** We are currently finalizing the documentation and code cleanup to ensure reproducibility.
+> We are currently finalizing the documentation and code cleanup to ensure reproducibility.

 ## 📖 Introduction